benedekaibas/Fat-Pointers-Benchmarking/README.md

 # Fat-Pointers-Benchmarking

-The goal of this research is to create normal and fat pointers in the C languages and show the benchmarking difference.
-By measuring the pace of the different implementations, we can decide if it's reasonable to give up some performance, pace, but get more secureness.
-By doing microbenchmarking we can measure the time and/or performance of a small building block of a real program.
-I used default (single thread) and OMP (Open Multiprocessing) benchmarking methods in the research.
-OMP utilizes multiple threads to speed up the execution by that computations are performed using multiple threads.
-I used default method as a baseline result to compare OMP execution.
+The objective of this research is to implement both normal and fat pointers in the C language, Rust and analyze their benchmarking performance.
+By evaluating the execution speed of different implementations, we can assess whether sacrificing some performance is justifiable in exchange for enhanced security.

+Microbenchmarking is employed to measure the execution time and performance of a small yet critical component of a real program.
+In this study, both the default (single-threaded) and OMP (Open Multi-Processing) benchmarking methods were utilized.
+OMP leverages multiple threads to accelerate execution by distributing computations across them.
+The default method serves as a baseline for comparison against OMP execution.

 ## How To Compile the files